 A study published in the Journal of the American Medical Directors Association suggests some senior hospital readmissions may be partially due to a lack of sufficient post–acute care.
 According to the study, nearly a quarter of all seniors discharged to an acute care facility for post-hospital care were readmitted within 30 days of release.
 Also, seniors readmitted from post–acute care facilities were less likely to be able to return home or to their previous community living arrangements.

 Some seniors only require help with a few daily tasks so they can maintain their independence.
 However, those living with serious illnesses may need more extensive assistance.
 Luckily, there is professional live-in care San Antonio, TX, seniors can rely on.
 Home can be a safer and more comfortable place for your loved one to live with the help of an expertly trained and dedicated live-in caregiver.

 The study’s lead author noted that readmission was more likely to occur when seniors needed more extensive care following discharge.
 Such care includes the need for ongoing oxygen therapy, additional care for underlying health issues, and the use of specialized devices, such as urinary catheters or feeding tubes.

 An at-home caregiver can be a wonderful source of support for a senior who’s recovering after being hospitalized.
-Families who need help caring for a senior loved one can turn to Home Care Assistance, a leading provider of San Antonio homecare services.
+Families who need help caring for a senior loved one can turn to Home Care Assistance, a leading provider of in home care in San Antonio.
 Services available in our customizable care plans include meal prep, mental and social stimulation, assistance with personal hygiene tasks, and much more.
 We will work with you to create a customized home care plan that’s suited for your loved one’s unique needs.
 Call the Home Care Assistance team at (210) 495-6300 today.